 A tenant’s failure to pay rent is a major concern for any homeowner.
-Understanding which legal options are effective for handling these types of situations is vital to avoiding potential headaches.
-We invite you to keep reading to learn more about this topic.
+Understanding which legal options are effective in handling this type of situation is essential to avoid potential headaches.
+We invite you to continue reading to learn more about this topic.

-In Spain, a landlord can initiate legal proceedings one month after failing to receive rent payment.
-To do so, and once the lease agreement begins, it is necessary to establish a specific payment deadline within the month; for example, the tenant is required to pay within the first seven days of the month.
-If the tenant fails to pay within that period, the landlord can initiate legal proceedings.
+In Spain, a landlord may begin legal proceedings after one month of non-payment of rent.
+To do so, once the lease agreement has been signed, it is necessary to establish a specific payment deadline, for example, requiring the tenant to pay within the first seven days of the month.
+If the tenant does not pay within that period, the landlord may initiate legal proceedings.

 If you’re dealing with a tenant who hasn’t paid rent, the best approach is to start by talking to them to reach an amicable agreement.
 If you’re unable to reach an agreement, it’s advisable to take legal action.
 Here are the steps you can take in this situation: